f5devcentral/f5-waap/waf-lab/waf-lab.rst

 Create WAF Policy
 =================

-Volterra WAF shares the same WAF engine that is used by F5 BIG-IP WAF and F5 NGINX App Protect.
+F5 Distributed Cloud Platform WAF shares the same WAF engine that is used by F5 BIG-IP WAF and F5 NGINX App Protect.

-The Volterra WAF engine provides preset categories of rules to protect your web applications, provides the ability to run in a monitor or blocking mode, prevent false positives by excluding individual rules, IP addresses, or web application paths
+The F5 Distributed Cloud Platform WAF engine provides preset categories of rules to protect your web applications, provides the ability to run in a monitor or blocking mode, prevent false positives by excluding individual rules, IP addresses, or web application paths